Looking Closely at the Growth Curve for Coty Inc. (COTY)

 COTY’s Market Performance

-COTY stocks went up by 0.30% for the week, with a monthly jump of 5.03% and a quarterly performance of -22.33%, while its annual performance rate touched -67.82%.
-The volatility ratio for the week stands at 7.19% while the volatility levels for the past 30 days are set at 6.88% for Coty Inc..
-The simple moving average for the period of the last 20 days is 9.13% for COTY stocks with a simple moving average of -43.42% for the last 200 days.
+COTY stocks went down by -5.31% for the week, with a monthly jump of 5.25% and a quarterly performance of -22.09%, while its annual performance rate touched -68.28%.
+The volatility ratio for the week stands at 4.29% while the volatility levels for the past 30 days are set at 6.76% for Coty Inc..
+The simple moving average for the period of the last 20 days is 4.25% for COTY stocks with a simple moving average of -44.52% for the last 200 days.

 Analysts’ Opinion of COTY